-information needs.
-Pursuing more than one goal simultaneously (i.e. concurrent information needs) is fairly common for on-line users, but this fact has so far been ignored by web usage-based recommender systems and the research community.
+In this paper, we investigate the design of a hybrid recommender system to recommend on-line resources, with the emphasis of the presence of concurrent information needs.
+Pursuing more than one goal simultaneously (i.e. concurrent information needs) is fairly common for on-line users, but this fact has so far been ignored by web usage-based recommender systems.
 We call these simultaneous goals "missions" and we use different information channels to identify them, namely the web access usage, the web content, and the web connectivity.
 Unfortunately, these channels are not all always available and we need to find compromises depending upon the application at hand.
-Our preliminary goals are to first accurately identify users' multiple information needs, and then assist them to fulfill their needs by predicting their goals and recommend shortcuts to them.
-Our system has been designed for and tested on both a generic web server log (University of Alberta Department of Computing Science web server log) and an idiosyncratic log created by VIVIDESK^(TM), a commercial desktop application that integrates user accesses to multiple on-line applications and resources for health care providers.
+Our system has been designed for and tested on both a generic web server log (University of Alberta Department of Computing Science web server log) and an idiosyncratic log created by VIVIDESK, a commercial desktop application that integrates user accesses to multiple on-line applications and resources for health care providers.

-One of the earliest and widely used technologies for building recommender systems is Collaborative Filtering (CF) [21] [9].
+One of the earliest and widely used technologies for building recommender systems is Collaborative Filtering (CF) [19] [9].
 CF-based recommender systems aggregate explicit user ratings or product preferences in order to generate user profiles, which recognize users' interests.
 A product is recommended to the current user if it is highly rated by other users who have similar interests to the current user.
-The CF-based techniques suffer from several problems [20].
+The CF-based techniques suffer from several problems [18].
 First of all, they rely heavily on explicit user input (e.g., previous customers' rating/ranking of products), which is either unavailable or considered intrusive.
 With the sparsity of such user input, the recommendation precision and quality drop significantly.
 The second challenge is related to the system scalability and efficiency.
 For a CF-based recommender system, user profile matching has to be performed as an on-line process.
 For very large datasets, this may lead to unacceptable latency for providing recommendations.

-In recent years there has been an increasing interest in applying web usage mining techniques to build web recommender systems [22] [8] [14] [24].
-Web usage recommender systems take web server access logs as input, and make use of data mining techniques such as association rule and clustering to extract implicit, and potentially useful navigational patterns, which are then used to provide recommendations.
-Web server access logs record user browsing history, which contains plenty of hidden information regarding users and their navigation.
+In recent years there has been an increasing interest in applying web usage mining techniques to build web recommender systems [20] [8] [12] [22].
+Web usage recommender systems take web server logs as input, and make use of data mining techniques such as association rule and clustering to extract implicit, and potentially useful navigational patterns, which are then used to provide recommendations.
+Web server logs record user browsing history, which contains plenty of hidden information regarding users and their navigation.
 They could, therefore, be a good alternative to the explicit user rating or feedback in deriving user models.
 In web usage recommender systems, navigational patterns are generally derived as an off-line process.

-However, a web usage recommender system which focuses solely on access history has its own problems:
+However, a web usage recommender system which focuses solely on web server logs has its own problems: